McDutchie/sbodeps/README.md

 ## Security considerations

-As part of its strategy to achieve high performance, `sbodeps` directly sources `sbopkg` configuration files and `.info` files from the repository, treating the configuration entries as shell variables.
+As part of its strategy to achieve high performance, `sbodeps` directly sources `sbopkg` configuration files and `.info` files from the [slackbuilds.org](http://www.slackbuilds.org/) repository, treating the configuration and info entries as shell variables.
 These files should only contain variable assignments and comments.
 However, any other shell code found there would also be executed by `bash`, even `rm -rf /`.
-So, before you use `sbodeps`, make sure you trust that your configuration files and your local copy of the `sbopkg` repository have not been tampered with.
+So, before you use `sbodeps`, make sure you trust that your configuration files and your local copy of the repository have not been tampered with.

 (To be fair, the same applies to running `sbopkg` itself, or indeed any SlackBuild script; they could just as easily contain malicious shell code.)